|Nutrition Facts (per serving)|

-Mix together the orange juice, zest, and 2/3 cup of the sugar until they are completely combined.
+In a medium bowl, mix together the orange juice, zest, and 2/3 cup of the sugar until completely combined.

-Using a whisk or hand mixer, whip the heavy cream and remaining sugar until the cream is thick and forms soft peaks.
+In a separate bowl, use a whisk or hand mixer to whip the heavy cream and remaining sugar until the cream is thick and forms soft peaks.

 Stir the milk into the orange mixture.

-Gently fold the heavy cream into the orange mixture.
+Gently fold the whipped cream into the orange mixture.

-Refrigerate your sherbet base for at least one hour and then churn according to the directions of your ice cream maker.
+Refrigerate the sherbet base for at least one hour, then churn according to the directions of your ice cream maker.